Hossain-MuhtasimTahmid/it-support-labs/README.md

-IT Support Labs
+# IT Support Labs

+## Goal
-Goal: Preparing for entry-level IT Support/Helpdesk roles.
+Prepare for entry-level IT Support / Helpdesk roles by building practical, hands-on skills.

-Currently learning:
+## Currently Learning
--CompTIA A+ fundamentals
+- CompTIA A+ fundamentals
--Basic Networking (TCP/IP, DNS, DHCP)
+- Basic Networking (TCP/IP, DNS, DHCP)
--Windows & Linux troubleshooting
+- Windows and Linux troubleshooting

+## About This Repository
-This repository documents my hands-on practice and learning progress.
+This repository documents my hands-on practice, labs, and learning progress in IT support.
+It serves as a professional record of my skills development for potential employers.